Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 David Barnard:

 Yeah.
 Did you already launch or you're soon to launch a family feature?
-Because you told me about this last fall and I'm actually pretty excited about it.
+Because you told me about this last fall.
+I'm actually pretty excited about it.

 Kenneth Schlenker: